 For some people, receiving a heartfelt gift is what makes them feel most loved.
 Gift givers are students who give you drawings or bring in little objects like interesting rocks or flowers from recess just for you.
 In fact, it may seem that they like giving more than receiving!
 This can be a challenging language to express in the disrupted teaching environment.
 Consider sharing a book, cartoon, or inspiring quote.
 As with all of the Love Languages, small, thoughtful efforts can have an outsized impact.

 The Love Language of appropriate physical touch isn’t typically expressed in educational settings.
 Many educators must, by policy or by personal preference, refrain from contact such as hugs or allowing a young student to take your hand.
 There’s also the reality that some people are just not comfortable with close physical contact.
-During this difficult time, our hearts go out to students whose primary connection style is touch.
-Research suggests that children and adults need a minimum of 12 healing touches a day, and even more during stressful times.
-You can still let students know you care by perhaps sharing a few high fives from a distance or giving virtual hugs.
+You can let students know you care by perhaps sharing a few high fives.

 The most important thing we can do is to increase our awareness of how our students seek to connect.
 You can also use the Love Language framework with colleagues as a way of asking for and providing thoughtful, intentional support.